-Edd Kimber has put his own twist on this American classic by flavouring the custard filling with white chocolate and cardamom and, to keep the original’s chocolate flavour intact and the look of the cake the same, decorating the outside with a silky-smooth chocolate frosting.
+Edd Kimber has put his own twist on this American chocolate cake classic by flavouring the custard filling with white chocolate and cardamom and, to keep the original’s chocolate flavour intact and the look of the cake the same, decorating the outside with a silky-smooth chocolate frosting.
 Find plenty more of Edd Kimber’s incredible chocolate recipes here.

 This beautiful chocolate caramel cake is what’s known as an ‘ombre’ cake; each layer sports a different shade, using dark chocolate, milk chocolate and caramel (we have some great caramel baking recipe ideas here).

 Check out this chocolate celebration cake with tahini and honey.
 This indulgent layer cake is a real crowd pleaser and looks impressive too.
 This chocolate cake recipe was created by Georgina Hayden for the Cook For Syria recipe book.